Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 I also usually have to add some gulp scripts to the mix for deployment to the Google Cloud and/or housekeeping work.
 Those are also included.

-This project is my attempt to generate all the boilerplate I usually require when I start a new project.
+This is my attempt to generate all the boilerplate I usually require when I start a new project.

 Tech stack:
 - Angular 6